Durand0/Nas-company-project-/README.md

 1) CloudSpace Consulting engineers must ensure that the NAS Financial Group AWS account should be accessible and managed by the following groups.

-* CloudSpace engineers
+* CloudSpace engineers ( They should have full admin access except billing to the NAS accounts. )

-* NAS Financial Group security team
+* NAS Financial Group security team ( They should have full admin access with billing included to the NAS Financial Group accounts. )

-* NAS Financial Group operations team
+* NAS Financial Group operations team ( They should only have full admin access to deploy ONLY in the us-east-1 region and should NOT be able to launch in any other region. )

 Each group has specific tasks.